 This document is confidential and has been prepared for the exclusive use of the Client or parties named herein.
-It may not be distributed or made available, in whole or in part, to any other company or person without the prior knowledge and written consent of Gaffney, Cline & Associates (GaffneyCline).
+It may not be distributed or made available, in whole or in part, to any other company or person without the prior knowledge and written consent of GaffneyCline.
 No person or company other than those for whom it is intended may directly or indirectly rely upon its contents.
-GaffneyCline is acting in an advisory capacity only, and to the fullest extent permitted by law disclaims all liability for actions or losses derived from any actual or purported reliance on this document (or any other statements or opinions of GaffneyCline) by ENEVA or by any other person or entity.
+GaffneyCline is acting in an advisory capacity only and, to the fullest extent permitted by law, disclaims all liability for actions or losses derived from any actual or purported reliance on this document (or any other statements or opinions of GaffneyCline) by the Client or by any other person or entity.